A GUIDE TO THE PURCHASE & OWNERSHIP

 • A hard to describe, but rather like the sound in awe and the British hot

-Thanks to Mary K Chelton, Pam Haley, my fellow Vizsla enthusiasts in NZ who helped put this together and the members of the international VizslaTalk email list (details below) for much of this information.
+Thanks to Mary K Chelton, Pam Haley, many of my fellow Vizsla enthusiasts in NZ who helped put this together and the members of the international VizslaTalk email list for much of this information.

 The Europeans bred a range of hunting dogs they referred to as ‘versatile’ gundogs.
 They are a single dog that is bred to hunt, point & retrieve both feather and fur game on land and in water and blood track wounded game.
 The Hungarians also looked for a ‘gentleman’s hunting dog’ that would work moderately close and form a strong bond with their people and they insisted that their dogs looked good and had the temperament that was able to live indoors with the family and sleep with the children.
 Anecdotal evidence from some of the early Hungarians to escape war and communism say that any Vizsla showing any sign of aggression towards a child was culled (killed) in an attempt to minimise any sign of this trait in the breed.